Security

 • Enable device encryption — iOS encrypts by default.
 Android: Settings > Security > Encryption

-• Delete unused apps — Every app is a potential security risk and attack surface
+• Delete unused apps — Every app is a potential security risk and attack surface.
+If you have not used it in a month, remove it

 Your smartphone security is only as strong as its weakest setting.
-Take 15 minutes to review and harden your device today.
+Take 15 minutes to review and harden your device today — the effort is minimal, but the protection is significant.

 securitysmartphonemobileandroidios